 Daisy and Rich, June

 Where should we start?!?
-Shirley's place is just amazing... we were lucky that Shirley was there during our stay and shared her knowledge about the balinese with us.
+This place is just amazing... we were lucky that the staff were there during our stay and shared their knowledge about the balinese with us.

-She built three beautiful little houses in the middle of paradise.
-The view from the veranda is breathtaking over rice terasses and palmtreeforests.
+They have built three beautiful little houses in the middle of paradise.
+The view from the veranda is breathtaking over rice terasses and palmtree forests.
 During the night you can sit outside and count shooting stars.

 Sudaji is really small and you will be in touch with the traditional bali.
 We really appreciated the free drinking water and Ibu Ayus food for dinner was delicious.

-Shirley also took us to Sekumpul waterfall which is worth a visit.
+We were also taken to Sekumpul waterfall which is worth a visit.
 Entrance is 15k per pax.
 If you are young and fit, you can easily do it without a guide.
-We decided to walk back from the waterfall to Shirley's house which took us about 1,5 hours through the villages.
+We decided to walk back from the waterfall to our residence which took us about 1,5 hours through the villages.
 Really fun and a hello goes a long way with the Balinese here.